 Perhaps it has happened to you when you see a particular bird outside your window.
 Or hear a song on the radio at a certain moment.
 Or notice pattern of numbers appears multiple times in the same day.

-Bettina is a HopeHealth grief counselor who leads Soulful Signs, a support group for those who feel comfortable exploring ways to stay connected to loved ones who have died.
+Soulful Signs is HopeHealth’s grief support group for those who feel comfortable exploring ways to stay connected to loved ones who have died.
 In a non-judgmental setting, participants share their experiences of witnessing signs that have meaning to them.
+This group is one of over a dozen grief support groups offered by HopeHealth.

 Participants in Soulful Signs learn to notice what they notice.
-When signs happen, Bettina encourages participants to write down what they observe in a journal and note what their thoughts and feelings were before the sign appeared.
+When signs happen, participants are encouraged to write down what they observe in a journal and note what their thoughts and feelings were before the sign appeared.

 Here are five stories of encounters with signs from participants who agreed to share them: